-This is a considerably expanded version of that July 2015 E-book - with additional sections, a more appropriate title and, perhaps most importantly, a better integration of the various sections and a summing up.
-They are the musings of a well-read "sceptic" who was, in his early years, a prominent Scottish activist - pushing an idiosyncratic combination of community action and municipal corporate management with occasional reflections on the endeavours...That lasted 22 years and was followed for the next 22 years by a roving mission in some 8 post-communist countries whose government DNAs I was trying to crack...
+The blogposts represent the musings of a well-read "sceptic" who was, in his early years, a prominent Scottish activist pushing an idiosyncratic combination of community action and municipal corporate management - with occasional reflections on the endeavours....That lasted 22 years and was followed for the next 22 years by a roving mission in some 8 post-communist countries whose government DNAs I was trying to crack....

 Little wonder that I have developed an almost anthropological fascination for intellectual fashions and become increasingly sceptical of the baggage of social scientists.
-The table on the previous page is a doodle I did about 20 years ago - whose significance is only now getting to me....
+The table on the first page is an update of a doodle I did about 20 years ago.